ALEXIS WILSON is a renaissance woman. She is a former dancer and actress turned published author, writing mentor & speaker.

-Alexis has lived her life ‘out of the box’ and because of this she is passionate about nurturing others and their differences; insisting that these elements are everyone’s greatest strengths.
-She also reminds us that the power of love always triumphs.
-Hard work, creating and recreating, facing challenges, and moving through life by learning to love more each day is the key to growth and continual evolution.
+Alexis has lived her entire life ‘out of the box’.
+Because of this, she is passionate about nurturing peoples’s differences and insisting that these are everyone’s greatest strengths.
+Alexis reminds us that the power of love always triumphs.
+Hard work, creating and recreating, conquering challenges, and moving through her life by learning to love more each day, is Alexis’s key to growth and continual evolution.
 Alexis lives to share these uplifting principles with the world; whether through speaking, performing or writing, her secret is creativity and her power is love!